 |Texas Land Market Latest Developments||Texas Land Market Latest Developments||Charles E. Gilliland, Lynn Krebs, and Tian Su||2023-04-21T05:00:00Z||research-article||Land Markets|

 About this Report

 The Texas Land Market Latest Developments report contains an analysis of Texas land markets.
-The reported sales consist of a sample of verified transactions.
-The report does not include all land sales transacted in Texas.
-The statistics reflect a mixture of land uses and conditions and represent the market for large rural land tracts (the minimum land size is region specific due to the varied tract sizes sold in each region).
-The statistics in the report reflect general trends without regard to land use or type.
+The reported sales consist of a sample of verified transactions through the fourth quarter of 2022.
+The report does not include all Texas land sales.
+The statistics reflect a mixture of land uses and conditions and represent the market for large rural land tracts (the minimum land size is region-specific due to the varied tract sizes sold in each region).
+Statistics in the report reflect general trends without regard to land use or type.
 The analysis reports quarterly, annualized changes using moving averages as they generally minimize noisy, short-term fluctuations and provide a long-term indication of market trends.
-The median values are also reported as they are most stable representation of market conditions at any point.
+Median values are also reported, because they are the most stable representation of market conditions at any point.